-Condition based [Yes,No] Specifies if condition-based maintenance is available for this failure maintenance work, i.e. does the component have to be stopped?
+Condition based [Yes,No] Specifies if condition-based maintenance is relevant for this failure while work is performed but runs as normal between shifts if the maintenance task runs over several shifts.

 Stop at failure?
 Is the component stopped at the instant the fault occurs?
 Stop during repair?
 Consequence for the function during the execution of the